pinecoders/pinecoders.github.io/resources/README.md

 -->

 <a href="https://www.tradingview.com/u/mks17/#published-scripts"><img src="https://s3.tradingview.com/userpics/3680780-XTVc.png" alt="makit0" height="25" width="25" style="vertical-align: text-top;"> mks17</a>
 Ex-Ericsson and Hewlett Packard Telecom engineer having moved into finance and investment management 3 years ago.
-Experienced in Pine and Python and the developedment of trading strategies and indicators for cryptocurrencies and ETFs.
+Experienced in Pine and Python and the developement of trading strategies and indicators for cryptocurrencies and ETFs.
 Worked with Autoview to automate trades.
 Speaks Spanish, Italian and English.<br><br>

 <a href="https://www.tradingview.com/u/makit0/#published-scripts"><img src="https://s3.tradingview.com/userpics/3680780-XTVc.png" alt="makit0" height="25" width="25" style="vertical-align: text-top;"> makit0</a>
 Full stack Java developer, sysadmin & DBA since 2008, trading and learning from the markets since 2018, Pine coder since 2019.
 If you have an idea, I can code it.
 If you have some coding skills, I can help you code it.<br><br>